dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2json/README.md

                                      is read from "standard input; if not specified, files are stored into the
                                      default temporary-file directory
+        --blk-nodefs                 do NOT treat attributes listed by DICOM Composite Instance Retrieve Without Bulk
+                                     Data Service Class as bulkdata, but only consider bulkdata attributes explicitly
+                                     specified by --blk <[seq/]attr> and
+                                     --blk-vr <vr[,...]:length>.
+        --blk-vr <vr[,...]:length>   specify threshold for the value length for attributes with particular VRs which
+                                     shall be treated as bulkdata, e.g.:
+                                     --blk-vr LT,OB,OD,OF,OL,OW,UC,UN,UT:1024
+                                     - treat all attributes with VR = LT or OB or OD or OF or OL or OW or UC or UN or UT which value length exceeds 1024 bytes as bulkdata.
      -c,--cat-blk-files              concatenate extracted bulkdata into one
                                      file
      -d,--blk-file-dir <directory>   directory were files with extracted